botvyns/database_words_statistics/README.md

+# database_words_statistics

-## A code to create a database and count some statistics on it.
+A code to create a database and count some statistics on it.

 The file to run to get the result is [**words_database.py**](https://github.com/botvyns/database_words-statistics-/blob/main/words_database.py)